imixs/imixs-cloud/README.md

 	$ kubectl apply -f apps/MY-APP/

-For example to deploy the whoami sample service you just need to call:

-	$ kubectl apply -f app/whoami/

 In Kubernetes all resources and services are typically described in separate files.
-Use a naming convention to create an implicit order in which way your objects should be created.
+We recommend using a naming convention to create an implicit order in which way your objects should be created.

 	 |+ whoami/
 	    |- 010-deployment.yaml